Updated June 18, 2021

-UPMC is working through the distribution of COVID-19 vaccines to employees and community members.
+UPMC is working through the distribution of COVID-19 vaccines to our communities.
+To date, we have delivered hundreds of thousands of vaccine doses.

 UPMC is coordinating internally and with state and federal health officials about how we distribute vaccines in the communities we serve.